Skip to Main Content

 • Country and company reports from library database - Marketline

 MarketLine.
 (2022, June 22).
-Country analysis report: Singapore, In-depth PESTLE insights (Report Code: ML00002-024). http://www.marketline.com
+Country analysis report: Singapore, In-depth PESTLE insights (Report No. ML00002-024). http://www.marketline.com

 MarketLine.
 (2023, March).
-Nestlé: Company analysis (Report Code: MLCS0004-004). http://www.marketline.com
+Nestlé: Company analysis (Report No. MLCS0004-004). http://www.marketline.com

 • Industry reports from library database - IBISWorld

 Ezhova, E. (2022, December 02).
-Sports Instructors in Australia (Australia Industry (ANZSIC) Report P8211).
+Sports instructors in Australia (Australia Industry (ANZSIC) Report P8211).
 IBISWorld. http://ibisworld.com

 Euromonitor.
 (2023, March).
 Retail e-commerce in Australia: Prospects and opportunities. https://www.euromonitor.com/